top of page

 • Affidavit of heirship

-• Bill of sale (when required)
+• Bill of sale (in certain cases)

 Common Mistakes That Delay Title Transfers